-A study of the gendered nature of criminal justice theory, policy, and practice.
+This course is a study of the gendered nature of criminal justice theory, policy, and practice.
 Among the major themes are: gender differences in criminal behavior, criminal victimization, and criminal processing.
 Includes consideration of the contributions of feminist criminologies.

 RESEARCH METHODS